jucardwell/geog215/other_pages/assignment2.md

 In this assignment, you will read in three spatial datasets and use the tmap package to create static and interactive maps.
 The bus data is from
 <https://opendata-townofchapelhill.hub.arcgis.com/> and the Carrboro
-tree data is from <https://www.townofcarrboro.org/145/Download-Data>
+tree data is from <https://www.townofcarrboro.org/145/Download-Data>.
+Make sure each line of code has a descriptive comment.

 [**Download the Data Here**](https://drive.google.com/drive/folders/1eviZk_uSUp8A53Eer5tolhVZIs2EnbGK?usp=sharing)
 ------------------------------------------------------------------------